 One thing we know is that the data science space moves quickly, as do the skills and talent required to keep up.
-So we’re always updating and evolving our data science skills questions and testing methods.
+So we’re always updating and evolving our data science interview questions, skills assessment and testing methods.

 Data Scientists need to know a lot!
 Data literacy is a must.
 After all, data science covers several fields.
 While it’s impossible to create a full list of the hundreds of potential data science interview questions some types of questions remain part and parcel of data science interviews.
 We put together a list of common data science interview questions that hiring managers can incorporate and for which candidates can prepare.
 They may seem a bit random, and the truth is, they are to a certain extent.
 But that’s what you could expect from any data science interview or even from QuantHub’s skills assessments.

 Basic Data Science Interview Questions

 Here’s a sampling of the kinds of basic data science interview questions and data-related topics you might cover in a data science interview.

 Some of the basic components of big data architecture include sources of data, data storage, batch processing and more.
 Data sources include application data stores such as relational databases, real-time data and weblog files.
 Data storage is often in the form of distributed file stores called a data lake.
 Batch processing involves using long-running batch jobs to filter, aggregate and prepare large amounts of data for analysis.
 Another basic component is real-time message ingestion which captures and stores real-time messages for stream processing acting as a buffer.
 Stream processing filters aggregate and prepare streamed data for analysis.
 Finally, analytical data storage prepares data for analysis and provides it in a structured format that can be queried using analytical tools.